PCMDI/pcmdi.github.io/CMIP6/index.md

 Coupled Model Intercomparison Project, which is now in its 6th phase.
 Background information about CMIP and its phases can be found on [PCMDI-hosted pages][MIPs] as well as on the [WGCM website][WGCM].
-Practical information for those interested in participating in CMIP6 is provided in three guides, tailored to different groups:
+Practical information for those interested in participating in CMIP6 is provided in [three guides][cmip6GuideHomepage], tailored to different groups:

 * [Modelers][modelers] carrying out CMIP6 simulations,
 * [Data managers][dataManagers] responsible for data node operations, and